Medical Student Research Forum

 The UT Southwestern Medical Student Research Forum is an annual event celebrating research conducted by UTSW medical students.
-The Forum is open to any medical student who participated in research, whether through the Summer Research Program or a year-long program like HHMI.
+The event is open to any medical student who participated in research, whether through the Summer Research Program or a yearlong program like HHMI.

 Students with accepted abstracts are able to present a poster at the poster session and reception held at the A.W.
 Harris Faculty and Alumni Center.
-Six students will be selected to give oral presentations during the day.
-An expert panel of judges selects the two best oral presentation and the four most outstanding posters.
+Six students give oral presentations during the day.
+An expert panel of judges selects the two best oral presentations and the four most outstanding posters.
 The top presenters are recognized with certificates and cash awards.

 How to Apply